Albert Venn

 Albert H. Venn (September 24, 1867 – August 2, 1908) was an American lacrosse player who competed in the 1904 Summer Olympics.
-In 1904 he was member of the St. Louis Amateur Athletic Association which won the silver medal in the lacrosse tournament.
+In 1904 he was a member of the St. Louis Amateur Athletic Association which won the silver medal in the lacrosse tournament.
 They lost in the final to the Winnipeg Shamrocks.

-A native of Marshall, Michigan, Venn killed himself in 1908.
+A native of Detroit, Michigan, Venn lived in St. Louis and was an inspector of roads and sidewalks for a short while before joining the lacrosse team.

+Venn committed suicide by hanging in 1908.